mariannemn/contacts-project/README.md

 Author: Marianne Mongin

-Note: A SQL file (contacts.sql) containing some data is available to test the project more easily.
+Note: A SQL file (contacts.sql) containing some data is available at the root of the project to test the project more easily.

 ## Features developed: